xXleowXx/gitlab-charts/doc/backup-restore/backup.md

 Cron based backups can be enabled in this chart to happen at regular intervals as defined by the [Kubernetes schedule](https://kubernetes.io/docs/tasks/job/automated-tasks-with-cron-jobs/#schedule).

 You need to set the following parameters:
-* `gitlab.gitlab.task-runner.backups.cron.enabled`: Set to true to enable cron based backups
+* `gitlab.task-runner.backups.cron.enabled`: Set to true to enable cron based backups
-* `gitlab.gitlab.task-runner.backups.cron.schedule`: Set as per the Kubernetes schedule docs
+* `gitlab.task-runner.backups.cron.schedule`: Set as per the Kubernetes schedule docs

 ## Backup the secrets